tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 Rules in the `proxy-match` array are provided in order of priority, such that a client can evaluate the rules from the first in the array to the last in the array, and attempt using the matching proxy or proxies from the earliest matching rule first.
-If earliest matching rule has empty array of `proxies` client SHOULD NOT send matching traffic to any proxy defined in this PvD.
+If earliest matching rule has empty array of `proxies`, a client MUST NOT send matching traffic to any proxy defined in this PvD.

 In order to match a destination rule in the `proxy-match` array, all properties MUST apply.
 For